CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Errors.md

 The API will raise exceptions in the event something failed, such as missing or invalid parameters.
 We recommend writing code that gracefully handles all possible API exceptions.

+**Absence of 5xx errors in certain API responses**

+When interacting with the Meraki dashboard via API, the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations offer customer-facing telemetry that includes helpful detail about requests that successfully reached the Meraki dashboard.
+This includes API calls to known API operations with response codes >= 200 and <= 500.
+This telemetry can inform most issues that might affect the API client experience.

+In some cases, API clients may receive response codes outside of this range, such as 502 or 504, which are not captured in the customer-facing telemetry.
+This happens usually if the requests did not successfully reach Meraki dashboard.
+This could indicate an issue between the API client and Meraki dashboard.

+Occasional API errors should not materially interfere with the operation of a well developed application.
+However, if you are encountering a substantial proportion of API errors with response codes >= 500, then please contact Meraki Support for assistance.